Keiser University has met the standards of accreditation by the following recognized accreditation commissions:

 Keiser University’s Histotechnology program, Orlando campus, is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, Illinois 60018-5119, (773) 714-8880, (773) 714-8886 (fax), firstname.lastname@example.org,http://www.naacls.org.

 Keiser University’s Associate of Science degree in Medical Assisting, Daytona Beach campus, is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 33756, (727) 210-2350.
+Commission on Accreditation of Allied Health Education Programs, 25400 US Highway, 19 N., Suite 158, Clearwater, FL 33763, (727) 210-2350.

-Keiser University’s Bachelor of Science in Nursing (RN to BSN) program is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, (202) 887-6791, www.aacn.nche.edu.
-For more information about Keiser University’s RN to BSN program, go to http://www.keiseruniversity.edu/nursing-BS.php
+The Baccalaureate degree programs in nursing are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791, www.aacn.nche.edu.
+For more information about Keiser University’s BSN programs, go to https://www.keiseruniversity.edu/nursing-BS.

-Keiser University’s Occupational Therapy Assistant program, Ft.
-Lauderdale, Fort Myers, Miami, Melbourne, Orlando, Pembroke Pines, Jacksonville, Daytona, Tallahassee, Tampa, and West Palm Beach campuses, are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-ACOTE can be reached at ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449 Office phone: (301) 652-AOTA www.acoteonline.org.
+Keiser University’s Occupational Therapy Assistant program, Daytona, Ft.
+Lauderdale, Fort Myers, Jacksonville, Melbourne, Miami, Orlando, Pembroke Pines, Tallahassee, Tampa and West Palm Beach campuses, are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+ACOTE can be reached at the Accreditation Council for Occupational Therapy Education, American Occupational Therapy Association: 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929, Phone: (301) 652-AOTA, Wed: http://www.acoteonline.org.

-Keiser University, Miami campus is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-The programs have submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
-Submission of this document does not assure that the programs will be granted Candidate for Accreditation status.
-Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program: therefore no students may be enrolled in technical courses until Candidate for Accreditation has been achieved.
-Further, though achievement of Candidate for Accreditation Status signifies satisfactory progress toward accreditation, it does not assure that the programs will be granted accreditation.
+Keiser University-Fort Myers is seeking accreditation of a new physical therapist assistant education program from CAPTE.
+On December 1, 2019, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
+Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
+Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no student may be enrolled in the technical courses until Candidate for Accreditation status has been achieved.
+Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.
+If needing to contact the program/institution directly, please call 239-277-1336 or email firstname.lastname@example.org.

 Keiser University’s Radiologic Technology program, Daytona, Ft.
 Lauderdale, Jacksonville, Miami, Lakeland, Melbourne and Sarasota campuses, is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182, (312) 704-5300, www.jrcert.org.